poga/devpoga.org/content/blog/2022-08-28_Cheap_Complexity_Cybersecurity/index.md

 Luckily, **single-core scaling is dead**.
 And we're designing new architectures and programming models for the first time since the 1980s, for good economic reasons.

 We already have a good example of the approach: [Rust](https://www.rust-lang.org/).
 Most companies adopt Rust due to its economic benefits: **fearless concurrency and faster software**.
-But it also introduced a huge benefit to security: **using the right type of system to kill entire fields of exploits (use-after-frees)**.
+But it also introduced a huge benefit to security: **using the type system to kill entire fields of exploits (use-after-frees)**.

 ## Conclusion